 25. In the majority of cases, termination of services was effected by verbal orders.
 The period of duty put in by the applicants ranges from less than one month in some cases to a little over 4 years in some others.
-In contrast, among the majority of cases, the applicants have worked for more than 120 days continuously.
-In some others, they have worked for 120 days if the broken periods of service prior to the date of termination are also taken into account.
+In the majority of cases, the applicants have worked for more than 120 days continuously.
+In some others, they have worked for 120 days if the broken periods of service are also taken into account.
 For the purpose of computing the requisite years of service for regularisation and absorption under the scheme, the broken periods of service are to be taken into account.
-This is clear from the following extract of the Railway Board's letter dated 4th June, 1983 in which it is stated that the persons who have been engaged to clear summer rush etc., "may be considered for absorption against the appropriate vacancies provided that they have passed the minimum qualification required for direct recruits and have put in a minimum of 3 years of service (including any broken periods)."
+This is clear from the letter of the Railway Board's letter dated 4th June, 1983 in which it is stated that, the persons who have been engaged to clear summer rush, etc., "may be considered for absorption against the appropriate vacancies provided that they have the minimum qualification required for direct recruits and have put in a minimum of 3 years of service (including broken periods)".
 The Railway Board's letter dated 17.11.1986 has been impugned in all cases.
-The reliefs claimed include reinstatement and consequential benefits, conferment of temporary status in cases where the person has worked for more than 120 days and regularisation and absorption after 3 years of continuous service and after screening the employees are screened by the Railway Service Commission in accordance with the scheme.
+The reliefs claimed include reinstatement and consequential benefits, conferment of temporary status in cases where the person has worked for more than 120 days and regularisation and absorption after 3 years of continuous service and after the employees are screened by the Railway Service Commission in accordance with the scheme.